Asthestarsfalll/ExCore/docs/docs/config/index.md

 ## Beyond `LazyConfig`

 Config system is the **core** of deeplearning projects which enable us to manage and adjust hyperparameters and expriments.
-There are attemps of pure python configs because the whole community has been suffering from the plain text config files for a long while.
+There are attempts of pure python configs because the whole community has been suffering from the plain text config files for a long while.
 But the pure python style configs also have its own defects.
 For example, `MMEngine` uses `type` to specify class and config always nesting, `detectron2` uses `LazyConfig` to store the arguments to lazily instantiate.
 But both of them only provides code navigation and auto-completion for the class.
 The arguments are still aches for community.

 Config System in `ExCore` is designed specifically for deeplearning training (generally refers to all similar part, e.g. testing, evaluating) procedure. _The core premise is to categorize the objects to be created in the config into three classes - `Primary`, `Intermediate`, and `Isolated` objects_